This is part two of our Importer of Record series, click here to read “What is an Importer of Record? And Do You Need One?”.

 A simple way for multinational firms to support their global offices is to ship equipment to their international locations.
 When it comes to shipping into “open markets” like the US, Canada, and European Union (EU), multinational firms don’t need to hire an Importer of Record because they typically operate business entities in those markets.
 So, to deliver the equipment internationally, they just need to hire a technology shipper to arrange for the logistics, customs clearance, and last mile delivery.

 However, in “closed markets”, having an office or business entity isn’t enough to successfully execute an import.
 To act as the importer in many of the world’s markets, you need to obtain specific import authorizations and licenses.
-In fact, many multinational firms are not even allowed to be the importers in many markets due the nature of their business and local country regulations (think Brazil, China, etc.)
+In fact, many multinational firms are not even allowed to be the importers in many markets due the nature of their business and local country regulations (think Mexico, Russia, China, etc.)

 Importer of Record services enable IT managers and procurement teams at multinational firms to purchase their hardware in the US, and then ship it out to their international offices without worrying about the local requirements, regulations, and their business eligibility.